sarahgarcin/dodoc-fes/README.md

 You can install a pre-built version of node.js via the  [downloads](https://nodejs.org/download/) page using a .exe or a .msi.

 ###Install dependencies
+In terminal go to the clone directory and enter the command
 ```npm install```

 ###Install ffmpeg